Our Focus on Your Mental Health & Wellbeing

 As a school, we will be offering in the Summer term an opportunity for parents to engage with the Trick Box, parent programme, which covers x4 areas: Stress, Confidence, Assertiveness and Goals.
 This programme is designed to support parents themselves and also for them to be able to support their children.

-Mrs Michelle Dunn and Mrs Debbie Field have both qualified to be Facilitators of the programme and look forward to welcoming parents to take part.
+Mrs Michelle Dunn and Mrs Debbie Williams have both qualified to be Facilitators of the programme and look forward to welcoming parents to take part.

 At our school we: